stollcri/fuzziac.js/README.md

 </script>
 ```

-To compare a string (a name entered into an autocomplete box) to an array of lowercase, special character-free name strings (stored here in names.js, but which should probably come from a JSON API):
+To compare a string (a name entered into an autocomplete box) to an array of special character-free name strings (stored here in names.js, but which should probably come from a JSON API):

 ```html
 <script type="text/javascript" src="//code.jquery.com/jquery-1.10.2.js"></script>